 You may use one store and one manufacturer coupon per item.

-If there is a BOGO sale you may use and manufacturer and store coupon on the ” free item” as well.
+If there is a BOGO sale you may use a manufacturer and store coupon on the ” free item” as well.

-If there is an auto-deduct sale (ex: buy 2 get $10 off ) you may use the store and a manufacturer coupon on top of the auto deduct.
+If there is an auto-deduct sale (for ex: buy 2 get $10 off ) you may use the store and a manufacturer coupon on top of the auto deduct sale.

 We will go through a few of those scenarios in more detail below.